ruuda/musium/docs/thumbnails.md

 Below is a comparison of the thumbnails where artefacts were most apparent in the images encoded by Imagemagick.
 This is not a general comparison of the encoders; the focus is specifically on images where Imagemagick performed badly.
-One things that most of these images have in common, is that they contain solid areas of bright red with sharp edges.
+One thing that most of these images have in common, is that they contain solid areas of bright red with sharp edges.

 | Guetzli 97 | Mozjpeg 95 | Imagemagick 96 |